ArnoHui/learnGit/readme.txt

 Git is a distributed version control system.
 Git if free software.

+Git is a distributed version control system.
+Git if free software.
 Do me a favor,please!
 Do me a favor,please!
 Do me a favor,please!